Child Development Training Consortium

 General Priorities for Enrollment

 Eligible students will be enrolled according to the following priorities:

-- Employees of all direct-funded CDE/CDD programs including center-based programs and family childcare network programs or center-based programs with satellite family child care providers.
+- Employees of all direct-funded CDE/EESD programs including center-based programs and family childcare network programs or center-based programs with satellite family child care providers.
 This also includes co-located Head Start Programs.